-The named person(s) for CLEAR is the Designated Safeguarding Lead Nicola Henderson, Clinical Lead for Children and Young People services and the Safeguarding Officers are; Lexi Painter (Adult Clinical Lead) Maria Adams (Preventive and Education Lead).
-(If they are not available then the chair of the charity or CEO should be contacted.
-Absences of the named person should not prevent a team member from making a referral if the child is in imminent danger from significant harm.)
+The named person(s) for CLEAR is the Designated Safeguarding Lead Alison Clayton, Clinical Lead for Children and Young People services and the Safeguarding Officers are; Maria Adams (Preventive and Education Lead), Nicola Henderson (CLEAR Evaluation and Quality Lead) and Amanda Barrass (CLEAR Employed Child and Young PersonTherapist).
+If they are not available then the chair of the charity should be contacted.
+Absences of the named person or the chair of the charity Sue Brown should not prevent a team member from making a referral if the child is in imminent danger from significant harm.
 It is important that all members of staff with concerns about a particular child should discuss these concerns with the Named Person and their supervisors and that any observations and information is passed on and noted via a Notification Form (see appendix 3).